ddobrin/bluegreen-deployments-with-spring-cloud/README.md

     initial-status: out_of_service
 ```

 The app will automatically register with the Spring Cloud Service service discovery registry.
-Check the management console for the service discovery registry and notice that the Blue service version registered with an OUT_OF_SERVICE status, when clicking **Manage** in the **bluegreen-registry** registry instance.
+Check the management console for the service discovery registry and notice that the Blue service version registered with an OUT_OF_SERVICE status, when clicking the top-right **Manage** link in the **bluegreen-registry** registry instance.

 Lets now change the change the status to UP in Eureka, thus making Blue available for service discovery.